ietf-rats-wg/eat/draft-ietf-rats-eat.md

 )
 ~~~~

-## The Context Claim (context)
+## The Intended Use Claim (intended-use)

 EAT's may be used in the context of several different applications.
-The context
+The intended-use
 claim provides an indication to an EAT consumer about  the intended usage
 of the token.

-1 -- On-demand
+1 -- Generic
-: On-demand attestation describes an application where the EAT consumer
+: Generic attestation describes an application where the EAT consumer
 requres the most up-to-date security assessment of the attesting entity.
 It
 is expected that this is the most commonly-used application of EAT.

 2-- Registration
 : Entities that are registering for a new service may be expected to
 provide an attestation as part of the registration process.
-This context
+This intended-use
 setting indicates that the attestation is not intended for any use but registration.

 3 -- Provisioning